infotariat/thads/README.md

 These variables are mostly named differently in the actual data files.
 The comments in the copde give more details.

 ### Creating New Variables
+New variables created so far:
+* monthlyIncome: income divided by 12
+* utilShareInc: utility cost as a percentage of monthly income